Wine to Taiwan

 The market in Taiwan can be roughly classified into three segments according to price ranges:

-- Ultra-premium and collectables range - FOB A$250+ per case.
+- Ultra-premium and collectables range: FOB A$250 and above per case.

 General wine body and structure preferences in Taiwan are:

-- Red is more popular than white, 48 per cent of the import volume is cabernet sauvignon (and blends).
+- Red is more popular than white, particularly cabernet sauvignon (and blends).

 - Full bodied and big, then medium, then light body.